-You may have submitted an application for a temporary or residence visa.
-Several days later you received a letter from your immigration officer.
+You may have applied for a temporary or residence visa.
+Months later you received a letter from your immigration officer.
 He or she was asking you to provide some more information.

-Please do not panic as your immigration officer didn't make his or her final decision yet.
+Please understand that your immigration officer didn't make his or her final decision yet.
 The officer had some concern about your application and provided you with the opportunities to responding his or her concern.
-Therefore he or she sent you the letter to get the additional evidence.

 Immigration Trust knows how to respond appropriately on behalf of our clients promptly.
 If the time frame given to you to respond to the PPI letter is not long enough, we will request an extension to your immigration officer.